International Orientation Assistants

-New Student Orientation is the process of assisting first year students in making the transition to the academic and cultural environment of Calvin College.
-Orientation Assistants play an integral role in this process by assisting in the running of International Passport, participating in all the orientation activities with the new students, and continuing to be supportive and positive role models throughout the school year.
+New Student Orientation is the process of assisting first-year students in making the transition to the academic and cultural environment of Calvin University.
+Orientation assistants play an integral role in this process by assisting in the running of International PASSPORT, participating in all the orientation activities with the new students, and continuing to be supportive and positive role models throughout the school year.

 - Who can apply?

-- Has citizenship outside the US or Canada or has had significant international experience
+- Has citizenship outside the U.S. or Canada or is a U.S. or Canadian citizen that has had significant international experience

 - Has interest in and commitment to helping new students make a smooth and successful adjustment to Calvin